Zeex/subhook/README.md

   N is 5 by default: 1 byte for jmp opcode + 4 bytes for offset.
 But if you enable the use of 64-bit offsets in 64-bit mode N becomes 14 (see the definition of `subhook_jmp64`).

+  On x64_64, another cause could be that the function contains instructions referencing memory that is too far away from the trampline code buffer's address `trampoline_addr`, such as `cmp dword ptr [some_32bit_addr], rax` (i.e. RIP-relative addressing) where the offset between `some_32bit_addr` and `trampoline_addr` cannot fit into 32 bits, and therefore we cannot update the memory address referenced in the original code (we need to do that because because it's relative).

 * Some systems protect executable code form being modified at runtime, which will not allow you to install hooks, or don't allow to mark heap-allocated